Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 indexing are arrays:  [integer arrays](integer-array-indices) and [boolean arrays](boolean-array-indices).

-Using an array that does not have an integer or boolean dtype as an index is an error.
+Using an array that does not have an integer or boolean dtype as an index results in an error.

 ```{note}
 In this section, do not confuse the *array being indexed* with the *array that